African-American scientists and technicians on the Manhattan Project: Oak Ridge, Tennessee

-Oak Ridge, Tennessee was largely created for the Manhattan Project.
+The Clinton Engineer Works at Oak Ridge, Tennessee, was created for the Manhattan Project.
 Chosen in 1942, the area was made a military district outside of state control through a presidential proclamation of July 1943.
-As a condition of funding the project, southern legislators required that it be segregated.
-Most but not all African Americans were lower level laborers.
+Most but not all African Americans were laborers.

 White and African American workers lived in separate areas, separated initially by a fence topped with barbed wire.
 Lower level laborers lived in cramped gender-segregated "hutments".
 The women's area was referred to as the "Pen".
 Higher paid white workers had the option of living in houses, in their own neighborhood, and white couples could live together.
 A neighborhood for higher paid black employees was planned but never provided.
 They were forced to live in the segregated "hutments", where couples were separated.

 Restrooms, water fountains, dining facilities and recreational activities were racially divided.

 Living conditions for African Americans at Oak Ridge worsened over time as the buildings deteriorated.
 In 1945, ten years before Oak Ridge would start to desegregate, Enoch P. Waters wrote in the Chicago Tribune:

 Hanford, Washington

-The Hanford Site was also created in response to World War II.
-It displaced the population of Hanford, Washington and disrupted local farming communities.
+The Hanford Engineer Works was also created in response to World War II.
+It displaced the population of Hanford, Washington, and disrupted local farming communities.
 The DuPont Company managed the site and actively recruited African American workers in accordance with departmental guidelines.
 However, they intentionally limited the number of African Americans they employed to around 10–20% of the workforce, just enough to satisfy regulations.

 Housing was both segregated and limited.
 The only one of the nearby Tri-Cities which would accept African Americans as residents was Pasco, Washington.
 The company provided only two buildings for African American workers: others lived in substandard conditions in tents, shacks or trailers.
 The NAACP estimated that 80% of Hanford's businesses chose to segregate and refused to serve African American customers.